a-t-em/a-t-em/README.md

 - 🔭 I’m currently focused on my job, where I am working on desktop apps and server-side programming among many other things - it's a role with a diverse tech stack.
 - 👯 I’m still looking for opportunities to contribute to open source or give back to the programming community even though I don't have much time now for projects of my own.
 - 🤔 I’m looking for help with becoming a more well-rounded developer and building experience in FOSS.
-- 📫 How to reach me: I keep an eye on my LinkedIn!
+- 📫 How to reach me: Although I'm happy with my job, I keep an eye on my LinkedIn!

 | Rank | Languages I Work With the Most                   |
 |-----:|:-------------------------------------------------|